campegg/selfhosted/README.md

 * [Linkding](https://github.com/sissbruecker/linkding)
 * ~~Wiki.js (+ Git for backups)~~ No longer user

-Because this is all very much a learning exercise for me, so I'm happy to take suggestions for optimizations, best practices, etc.
+Because this is all very much a learning exercise for me, I'm happy to take suggestions for optimizations, best practices, etc.